-One of the questions I’m asked most in my veterinary clinic is how frequently dogs should be fed.
+One of the questions we’re asked most frequently dogs should be fed.

 It’s an understandable area of concern for dog owners.
 A dog that is overfed will be more likely end up obese and could suffer some pretty nasty related health conditions including degenerative joint disease and cancer.